NoMore201/googleplay-api/README.md

 Since I started playing with a more recent version of the GooglePlay API on LineageOS 14.1 (Android 7.1) using [mitmproxy](https://mitmproxy.org/), I gathered some information about new APIs.
 Checkout the Documentation folder for more details on single API endpoints.

-# Development status
-- [ ] Investigate how paid apps download works
-- [ ] Investigate if it's possible to dowload apk with obb files